Start Running with the ChiWalk-Run Training Program

 To start running with the least risk of injury and the highest potential for success, we suggest the ChiRun/ChiWalk Training Program to get you started running safely and enjoyably.

-When you are getting started or start running again after a hiatus, there are 3 main issues that I would like to address:
+When you are getting started, there are 3 main issues that I would like to address:

 1. Core Strength

 See The 3 Key Focuses for Beginner Runners for these explained at more length.
 When you combine ChiWalking and ChiRunning, you will not tax your system too quickly, and you will build the necessary skills, strengths and flexibility safely and over time.

 The Walk/Run program we propose is not for the long term.
 The goal of our Walk/Run program is to get you running consistently.
 You can always continue using Walk/Run for as long as you want; however, there are many good reasons to work towards running consistently for your workouts.
 Walk/Run is for the beginning stages of getting into a consistent running program, to where you can run without stopping for 1-3 miles (whatever works for you).
 After that we suggest you increase your running by adding additional running time.

 You will be focusing on learning or reinstating the ChiWalking and ChiRunning Form Focuses which will reduce your chances of injury at any distance, and also help you strengthen your core muscles and gain greater flexibility.
 Once you are comfortably able to run 1-3 miles, you can focus solely on ChiRunning and stop taking walking breaks unless you feel the need.